Create a detection notification rule

 Default payload

-The default payload JSON for a webhook contains the following base set of information about a detection.
+The default payload option is available when you select to send a notification for every detection update as the notification behavior for the webhook.
+The default payload contains the following base set of information about a detection.

 {